cirosantilli/git-tutorial/index.md

             git commit-tree "$@";
         fi' HEAD

-## Commiter vs author
+## Committer vs author

 The author is who actually wrote the commit.

-The commiter is who committed it on behalf of the author.
+The committer is who committed it on behalf of the author.

 It is usually the same person in most cases, but they might differ when:

-One important case where commiter and author differ is in projects where patches are generated by `git format-patch`, sent by email, and applied by another person with `git am`.
-In that case, the commiter is taken from the local configuration, while the authors comes from the patch, so nothing special needs to be done about it.
+One important case where committer and author differ is in projects where patches are generated by `git format-patch`, sent by email, and applied by another person with `git am`.
+In that case, the committer is taken from the local configuration, while the authors comes from the patch, so nothing special needs to be done about it.

 With web interfaces like GitHub, which hold all the repositories on a single machine